tim-to/cleaning-data-project/README.md

 	}

 :thumbsup:
-**If you are interested in read the provided tidy dataset into your own R development environment, use this command to read it from your working directory:**
+**If you are interested in reading the provided tidy dataset into your own R development environment, download it to your R working directory and use this command to read it:**

     read.table("final_fitbit.txt", header = TRUE)